Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Required Investment

-Another major discussion point in offshoring vs. outsourcing is the matter of investment.
+Another major discussion point in the offshoring vs. outsourcing debate is investment.
 Not every business can just wake up and launch an accounting division in Pakistan or a call center in Sri Lanka.
 The sheer investment and licensure required is a managerial nightmare.
-Only the big players like Glaxo-Smith Klein and Samsung can do offshoring with entire business functions.
+Only the big players, like GlaxoSmithKline and Samsung, can outsource entire business functions.

-It is common for businesses to hire offshore employees remotely, however.
-Especially in the case of E-commerce businesses, where there is no real office for employees.
+However, it is common for businesses to hire offshore employees remotely, especially in e-commerce, where there is no physical office.
 Business owners can hire marketing, accounting, and supply chain professionals in such scenarios and make a globally distributed team.
 Even so, the time and money commitment needed to form such a team is no small ask.

 This is why the vast majority of businesses opt for offshore outsourcing.
-Instead of needing to directly get permits and spend money on infrastructure, they can simply commission the locals to help.
+Instead of having to obtain permits directly and spending money on infrastructure, they can simply commission locals to help.
 Offshore nations realize the power of offshore outsourcing and have created dedicated industries to provide offshore services.
 For example, Chinese moguls have built factories that tech companies contract for manufacturing.

 Risk